Updated 16 February 2026 for the 2026 season

 For this purpose, the back of the grid means the grid position immediately after the final rider’s qualifying grid position.

-See our flowchart at the bottom of this article for an explanation of the sequence over the race weekend.
+See our flowchart graphic at the bottom of this article for an explanation of the sequence over the race weekend.

 Pol Espargaro studying data after Free Practice at Qatar MotoGP 2022.
 Image courtesy of Box Repsol on Flickr